argonne-lcf/user-guides/docs/polaris/workflows/libensemble.md

 For an example that runs a small ensemble using a C application (offloading work to the GPU), see [the tutorial](https://libensemble.readthedocs.io/en/main/tutorials/forces_gpu_tutorial.html).

-The required files for the second tutorial can be found in [this directory](https://github.com/Libensemble/libensemble/tree/develop/libensemble/tests/scaling_tests/forces).
+The required files for the this tutorial can be found in [this directory](https://github.com/Libensemble/libensemble/tree/develop/libensemble/tests/scaling_tests/forces).

 Note that when initializing the MPIExecutor on Polaris (**run_libe_forces.py** in the example), you currently need to use the following options to pick up the correct MPI runner: